nomeata/haskell-via-sokoban/02-ho-datatypes.md

 Higher Order Functions
 =======================

-The solution for last week's homework might have been solved with this code, which draws a row and then draws a column:
+The solution for the maze-drawing exercise might have been solved with this code, which draws a row and then draws a column:

 ```haskell
 pictureOfMaze :: Picture